A per-user outbound gateway is a mail server, other than the G Suite mail servers, that delivers outgoing mail for a user in your domain.

 For example, firstname.lastname@example.org might also have an email account email@example.com.
-When the user sends or responds to a message from Gmail, he or she wants to be able to choose which email address appears in the From field.
+When the user sends or responds to a message from Gmail, they want to be able to choose which email address appears in the From field.

-When this check box is selected, users who associate additional email addresses with their accounts have the option to enter connection information for an alternate SMTP server.
-(Learn more about the required steps for the user.
+When this check box is selected, users who associate additional email addresses with their accounts can enter connection information for an alternate SMTP server.
+Learn more about the required steps for the user.

 When the check box is not selected, users cannot specify an SMTP server for the additional address.

 It can take up to 24 hours for changes to propagate to all user accounts.

 Once this option is enabled, users can configure their alternate email addresses to use an outbound gateway.
 Each user must configure this option individually.
 Learn more about how the user does it.